brightcommerce/internetbs/README.md

 result = @registrar_lock.fetch #=> true

-# If the fetch method fails it will return false and populate the errors collection attribute:
+# If the fetch method fails it will return false
+# and populate the errors collection attribute:
-if result == false
+unless result
   @registrar_lock.errors.each do |err|
     puts err
   end